The College Founder and Director Thomas J. Shanahan

-Tom is Irish and was at University in the UK and Spain.
+Tom was born in Ireland but attended Public School and University in England and Spain.
 He is a graduate of both Oxford and Cambridge Universities.
 He is also a trained teacher with a number of formal teaching and educational qualifications, obtained from Cambridge University and London institutes.
 He is a Licentiate of the College of Preceptors and in addition to his MA (Oxon) holds degree equivalents in a variety of disciplines.
 He formerly lectured at Oxford University, in the Department of External Studies, on the topic The Theoretical Foundations of Traditional Chinese Medicine.

 He was destined for a highly successful academic career – having been invited to accept a Head of Faculty post in Canada, before changing direction and undertaking a thorough and extensive education and training in the field of TCM.

 His teaching and lecturing experience spans more than 45 years and extends to fields outside of medicine.
 He is a published author and has contributed to learned journals and publications on a variety of subjects as well as presenting scientific papers on Traditional Chinese Medicine at, for example, the World Congress Of Acupuncture and Traditional Chinese Medicine, held in the Palais de l’ UNESCO, Paris, in 1990, cosponsored by the World Health Organisation and the French Ministry of Health.